swimmingly/yodrew.github.io/_pages/psychology.md

 Until now, hygienists have regarded the primary causes of disease as enervation, an excessive lowering of vitality, and toxemia, a general poisoning, mostly from internal waste but also food and environmental poisons.
 These, hygienists have asserted, come from poor habits.

 But whence came poor habits?
-Why would a healthy creature engage in anything less than perfectly suitable behavior persistently, without cause?
+A healthy creature has strong self-correcting instincts.
+How could it persist in unhealthy behavior out of the blue?
 It makes no sense.
-In light of the awesome influence of trauma, poor habits is obviously a deficient explanation.
+Something must have happened to knock it off course.
+In light of the awesome influence of trauma, poor habits are obviously a deficient explanation.

-Much of this comes straight out of modern depth psychology: Wilhelm Reich, Jean Liedloff, Frederick Leboyer, Arthur Janov, Alice Miller, Alexander Lowen, Joseph Chilton Pearce.
+Much of this comes straight out of depth psychology: Wilhelm Reich, Jean Liedloff, Frederick Leboyer, Arthur Janov, Alice Miller, Alexander Lowen, Joseph Chilton Pearce.
 In describing routine civilized brutality, they took heroic stands for humanity.
 Only, they did not imagine the psyche could repair itself without therapy.

 Suffice it to say I'm no scientific materialist.
-This quaint philosophy holds that humans are so special that nature has exempted us from from its laws; and that anything generated through science (and by civilization itself) is inherently good.
+This quaint philosophy holds that sensation of the bludgeoned is all; that humans are so special that nature has exempted us from from its laws; and that anything generated through science (and by civilization itself) is inherently good.
 Find excellent elaborations of the humor in this idea in _Ishmael_ by Daniel Quinn and Rupert Sheldrake's critique of scientism.

 The human organism is resilient in some ways and vulnerable in others.
 Darkness provides our autonomic selves the opportunity to fully put these qualities to healthy use, righting unfathomable wrongs.